gergely-kovacs/dotfiles/README.md

 rm ~/.config/starship.toml

-configure your shell to use starship, here's the command for bash:
+configure your shell to use starship (extend your .bashrc), here's the command for bash:

 eval "$(starship init bash)"